valters-tomsons/arcadia/README.md

 # Arcadia

-Arcadia is a server emulator for [the sunsetted EA Plasma](http://web.archive.org/web/20240506160521/https://www.ea.com/games/battlefield/legacy-sunset) game backend services. *Primarily* targeting games for Playstation 3.
+Arcadia is a server emulator for [the sunsetted EA Plasma](http://web.archive.org/web/20240506160521/https://www.ea.com/games/battlefield/legacy-sunset) game backend services. *Primarily* targeting games on Playstation 3.

 Not affiliated, associated, authorized, endorsed by, or in any way officially connected with Electronic Arts Inc. or any of its subsidiaries or affiliates.
 The use of any trademarks, logos, or brand names is for identification purposes only and does not imply endorsement or affiliation.